Therootexec/ModioDirect/README.md

   Install ModioDirect using pip install modiodirect and run it as a system command.

-## Feature requests and contributions are welcome via GitHub issues.
+## :handshake: Feature requests and contributions are welcome via GitHub issues.